Aadi1612/Cardiotocographic-Project/README.md

-# Fetal Heart Rate Classification Cardiotocographic Project
+# Fetal Heart Rate Classification Project

 This project involves building machine learning models to classify fetal heart rate patterns based on various features extracted from cardiotocography (CTG) examinations.
 The dataset used in this project contains information about CTG examinations, including baseline values, accelerations, uterine contractions, and other parameters.